kadartibi/myway-backend/README.md

 Mostly we used pair programming with Teamviewer, on one shared host, so commits does not show real data.
 Project contribution was evenly spread among us.

-We focused less on the planned features to make sure all of us understand what we have to learn here.

-Unfinished features from plans:
-- Rating system 70%
-- Copy a trip to make our own plan from it 70%
-- Admin page 80%

 We spent 4 weeks to build this app:
 - 1st sprint: build project basics in one big Monolith